-Passengers react to Sonoma County airport’s new boarding area and baggage claim
+Passengers react to Sonoma County Airport’s new boarding area and baggage claim

 A flight from Los Angeles was the second flight to arrive and exit through the newly renovated terminal.

-Jeremy Shepherd, another passenger on the L.A. flight, is from Kentucky.
-In the 17 years he’s come to visit Santa Rosa, he always flew to San Francisco.
+Jeremy Shepherd, another passenger on the Los Angeles flight, is from Kentucky.
+In the 17 years he has visited Santa Rosa, he always flew to San Francisco.

 This year, he wanted to fly into the Santa Rosa airport for convenience.